St Andrews museum wall graphics

 Low tack vinyl was used for ease of removal

 Curator, Claire Robinson asked me to wrap three walls with Philip’s artwork.
-Claire e-mailed the artwork, containing Philip’s hand-drawn lettering.
+Claire e-mailed the artwork containing Philip’s hand-drawn lettering.
 I checked the files and tiled the scaled artwork into vertical segments.
 Each segment was approximately 1100mm wide, including overlaps.

 I provided Claire with the vinyl’s specifications, as well as my quote and lead time.
 My quote was approved before Signature Signs digitally printed and matt laminated forty square metres of vinyl.
 Like wallpaper, thirteen vertical segments were ready to apply.

-Applying the wall graphics
+Applying wall graphics

 Vinyl Graphics St Andrews